smscully/Management-Governance/Tagging Scripts/README.md

 AWS may also assign AWS generated tags, which begin with the prefix "aws:".
 These AWS generated tags cannot be modified and do not count against the 50 user-defined tag maximum.
 The AWS whitepaper *Tagging Best Practices* provides additional details regard the business justification for resource tagging, as well as recommended tagging strategies.[^1]

-## Sample Tags Included In The JSON Tag Files
+## Overview Of The JSON Tag Files

+There are three JSON Tag Files included in the directory:

++ api_tags.json: used with the Resource Groups Tagging API
++ cfn_tags: used with CloudFormation templates deployed via the AWS CLI
++ codepipeline_template_config.json: used with CloudFormation templates run in AWS CodePipeline

-The JSON tag files include the mandatory tags keys that AWS recommends organizations apply to all resources, along with example values.
-The tag key-value pairs should be modified as necessary to meet organizational tagging requirements.
+AWS recommends that organizations apply both mandatory and discretionary tags to all resources.[^2]  Each of the JSON tag files contains the baseline mandatory tags, along with example values.
+The tag key-value pairs should be modified as necessary to meet organizational tagging requirements, including adding any applicable discretionary tags.

-Beyond mandatory tags, AWS also suggests several discretionary tags that should be used on an as-needed basis.
-For more information regarding AWS's recommended tagging strategies, review the AWS whitepaper *Establishing Your Cloud Foundation on AWS*.[^2]

-The sample tags are listed below.
+The tags contained in the JSON Tag Files are as follows:

 | Tag | Description | Key | Value |
 |:-----------------|:------------|:--------|:--------|